MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 Repositories can be specified in a [repository resource](#repository-resource), or inline.

-- Use a repository resource if your repo requires a service connection or other extended resources field
+- You must use a repository resource if your repo requires a service connection or other extended resources field
-- Use a repository resource if you already have one defined, such as for templates in a different repository
+- You may use a repository resource if desired, for example if you have one defined already for templates in a different repository
-- Use inline syntax if you don't need an endpoint and don't want to use repository resources
+- You may use inline syntax if your repository type doesn't require a service connection and you don't want to use repository resources

 Supported repositories are Azure Repos Git, GitHub, and BitBucket Cloud.